Facial Sweating Treatment

 Facial hyperhidrosis is the name given to the distressing problem of excessive facial sweating.
 It is a condition that can either be acquired or congenital (present at birth).
 Some people naturally sweat more when they exercise but thankfully there are treatments available to help.

-How anti-wrinkle injections reduce forehead sweating
+How Anti-wrinkle injections reduce sweating

 How to treat excessive facial sweating

 Treatment for facial hyperhidrosis can be categorised as conservative and medical treatment.
-Conservative is changes that you make to your life to reduce symptoms
+Conservative is changes that you make to your life to reduce symptoms.

-Conservative treatment of facial hyperhidrosis
+1. ‘Conservative’ treatment of facial sweating

 Conservative treatments are changes that you can make to reduce your symptoms.
 Simple changes such as reducing chilli or spicy food intake can reduce facial sweating symptoms.

-Medical treatment of facial hyperhidrosis
+2. Medical treatment of facial sweating

 Your local GP can prescribe a medication called Oxybutynin to reduce sweating.
 Oxybutynin is an anti-cholinergic and reduces the production of acetylcholine – an essential neurotransmitter in the production of sweat.
-Oxybutynin can cause a dry mouth, headaches, constipation, dry eyes and blurred vision.
+Oxybutynin can cause a dry mouth, headaches, constipation, dry eyes, and blurred vision.

 Anti-wrinkle injections can be used to reduce sweating, which is discussed later in this article.

-Surgical treatment of facial hyperhidrosis
+3. Surgical treatment of facial sweating

 Surgical treatments are available for the treatment of underarm and hand sweating but, unfortunately, not for facial sweating.

-Forehead sweating (hyperhidrosis) treatment
+Forehead sweating (hyperhidrosis) treatment.

 To treat forehead sweating we would recommend using anti-wrinkle treatment scattered over the whole of the forehead muscle.
 We would treat in a similar manner to when we reduce forehead lines with anti-wrinkle injections.
 To treat forehead sweating we inject between 5 and 15 units of anti-wrinkle product, depending on the degree of sweating and the strength of the muscle.
-When treating the forehead we have to be careful not to drop the brow height so we always recommend treating the frown at the same time.
+When treating the forehead, we have to be careful not to drop the brow height, so we always recommend treating the frown at the same time.

 Upper lip sweating (hyperhidrosis) treatment